appscode/blog/content/post/kubevault-v2022.09.09/index.md

 ## KubeVault Recommendation Engine

+Recommendation Engine generates recommendation to automate the day-2 life cycle of Kubernetes objects.
+KubeVault Recommendation Engine is a part of KubeVault operator which will run inside the KubeVault operator pod.
+It watches the Vault Server custom resources and generates recommendation based on the Vault Server state.
+Currently, Recommendation engine generates Rotate TLS recommendation for TLS secured Vault Server.

-In this release, we have introduced a recommendation engine to generate recommendations for vault resources.
+In this release, we have introduced the KubeVault Recommendation Engine to generate recommendations for vault resources.
 Currently, it will generate **Rotate TLS** ops-request recommendations depending on the TLS certificate expiry date.
 We have already introduced Supervisor to execute the recommendation in a user-defined maintenance window.
 To install the Supervisor helm chart, please visit [here](https://github.com/kubeops/installer/tree/master/charts/supervisor).

 To see the generated recommendations: